clumdee/clumdee.github.io_hyde/codes/index.md

 title: Happy coding
 ---

-Example of my codes/programs will be posted.
+Examples of my codes/programs will be posted.

 ## Python
 Some codes ...